orobundle/.github/CONTRIBUTING.md

 - [ ] No secrets, internal URLs, or proprietary assets.
 - [ ] Tests added/updated; CI green.
 - [ ] Docs/README updated (install/usage/BC notes).
-- [ ] License headers kept; new files compatible with Oro Partner Source License (OPSL).
+- [ ] License headers kept; new files compatible with OSL-3.0.
 - [ ] Backport/forward-port labels applied if relevant.

 ---

 ## Code review & merge

-- At least **1–2 approvals** from maintainers depending on impact.
+- At least **1–2 approvals** from maintainers, depending on impact.
 - CI must pass.
 - Maintainers may **squash-merge** for a clean history.

-After merge:
+After the merge:
 - Maintainers will **forward-port/backport** to other maintained branches if needed.
 - A **GitHub Release** will be cut with notes that reference compatibility and changes.